 As the founding Principal at Simply Sustainable Energy Solutions, Irfaan developed a great deal of experience in both the consulting and utility worlds.
 He is a Professional Engineer (P.Eng) and holds a bachelors of Engineering in Electrical Engineering from Ryerson University.
 With over 10 years of experience working with or for government entities, he has a solid understanding of the current market and political landscape with respect to energy, climate change and asset management.
 Irfaan has been involved in delivering complex multi-million-dollar conservation/asset management plans and projects on time and within budget for several utilities and clients across the province.
 With a specialization spanning across several sectors, Irfaan has worked with the largest real estate investment firms and property managers across Toronto to reduce energy consumption.

-Sadaf Amjadi is the Office Manager with the Global Automakers of Canada since August of 2018.
-She is responsible for overseeing general office operation, coordinating appointments, meetings and managing staff calendars and schedules, coordinating domestic and international travel, purchasing office supplies and equipment and maintaining proper stock levels and bookkeeping.
+Maria Norris is the Operations and Communications Manager with the Global Automakers of Canada since June of 2023.
+She is responsible for overseeing general office operations, managing staff calendars and schedules, and coordinating executive meetings and association events, as well as streamlining internal and external communications and leading the digital eNewsletter.